hrxp/api/README.md

 # Data requests and responses

-Below are all expected request body shapes and data responses
+Below are all expected request data responses.

 ## `/channels`

 **Method:** GET

-Structure of request
+Structure of request:

 ```
 {